 Categories

-Access Triangulation Elements and draw Postscript – Example2
+Accessing Triangulation Elements and Drawing Postscript – Example2

 Preparing a triangulation

-Let’s prepare and draw a simple triangulation for this demo:
+Let’s start by preparing and drawing a simple triangulation for this demonstration in C++:

 int example2_main()